numb89757/OR-homework/README.md

-# This is an operation research project, based on the following work:
+## This is an operation research project, based on the following work:
 Supply Chain Network Simulation by R. Borela, F. Liu, S. Hanumasagar, N. Roy (April, 2018)

-# origin scripts
 ## Files:
 application.py	        application program for executing simulation, handlers for sales and logistics topology.py    		generates network of stores, plants, warehouses and truck delivery